Libya clashes between rival militias in Benghazi

 "We have given orders to intercept any force trying to enter Benghazi because they don't have legitimacy from the state," Mr Thinni said.

-"Air force units that bombed targets in Benghazi today did so illegally, without any orders from us."'Flushing out terrorists'
+"Air force units that bombed targets in Benghazi today did so illegally, without any orders from us."

 Mr Haftar, who defected from Col Gaddafi's army and took charge of rebel forces during the 2011 uprising, now heads a group called the "National Army".